 Once snapping all the photos you please, loop back around to Kastellet.
 On Google Maps this peculiar fort looks like a pentagon and surrounded completely by a moat, the only ways to get in or out are to the north and south of the structure.
 It is one of the best-preserved fortresses in all of Northern Europe but now serves as a public park and historic site.
 Walk around and admire the historic, orange-painted architecture, windmill and gardens.
 If you’re staying around here Kastellet is also a great place for a morning or evening run with the locals.

 Take the southern Kastellet exit and make your way south back down to the Denmark Design Museum.
-If you’re in the mood for a museum and only planning on visiting one in Copenhagen I would recommend this one.
+If you’re in the mood for a museum and only planning on visiting one during your 3 days in Copenhagen I would recommend this one.
 Danish design has a reputation in the design world and for good reason.
 They perfectly combine and balance simplicity with practicality and aesthetics.
 In short, everything here looks pretty, well designed and would last for years in your home.
 The museum takes you on a tour of the history of Danish design and gives you insight into some classics you’ll most probably have seen before.

 On your exit from the design museum, you can admire Frederik’s Church, just a stone’s throw away, one of the most lavish baroque churches in Copenhagen.